DEV7879/Personal_Portfolio/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give proper credit by linking back to [dev69-portfolio.netlify.app](https://dev69-portfolio.netlify.app]).
+Please give proper credit by linking back to <a href="dev69-portfolio.netlify.app" target="_blank">dev69-portfolio.netlify.app</a>.
 Thanks!

 ## 🛠 Installation & Set Up